laura194/ai_writing_assistant/README.md

 ### Version 1.0 - Core Functionality
 Our initial release focused on essential writing assistance capabilities:

-**📝 Chapter Structure** - Create, customize, and save hierarchical chapters and sections for organized academic writing.
+- **📝 Chapter Structure:** Create, customize, and save hierarchical chapters and sections for organized academic writing.
-**🤖 AI Writing Assistance** - Get intelligent, context-aware suggestions and help throughout your writing process.
+- **🤖 AI Writing Assistance:** Get intelligent, context-aware suggestions and help throughout your writing process.
-**📋 AI Protocol with Filtering** - Automatic documentation of all AI interactions with advanced filtering for complete transparency and traceability.
+- **📋 AI Protocol with Filtering:** Automatic documentation of all AI interactions with advanced filtering for complete transparency and traceability.
-**📄 Word Export** - Export your complete document as a Word file.
+- **📄 Word Export:** Export your complete document as a Word file.
-**✨ User-Friendly Interface** - Intuitive navigation and modern design for nice writing experience.
+- **✨ User-Friendly Interface:** Intuitive navigation and modern design for nice writing experience.

 ### Version 2.0 - Enhanced Functionalities
 Building on our foundation, V2 introduces community system and other enhanced functionalities: